CrossWalk: Fairness-enhanced Node Representation Learning: Effect of Bias parameters and

 \section{Effect of Bias parameters $\alpha$ and $p$}

 To study the effect of bias parameters $\alpha$ and $p$, we use different two-grouped graphs with $P_{intra}^A = P_{intra}^B = P_{intra} = 0.025$ and different values of $P_{inter}^{AB}$.
 Figure \ref{fig:synth2Phet} shows that our proposed reweighting strategy enhances fairness of influence maximization on networks with loosely inter-connected groups (networks with smaller values of $P_{inter}^{AB}$) to a larger extent.
-When the value of $P_{inter}^{AB}$ is close to $P_{intra}^A$ and $P_{inter}^B$, the network becomes a single connected component, in which each node connects to all the other nodes with the same probability.
-In this settings, the greedy selection simply infects all the nodes with the same probability, and consequently, results in a fair influence.

-As the number of inter-group connections grows, we need to use larger values for $\alpha$.
-For instance, consider a network in which a $\beta$-fraction of neighbors of each boundary node belongs to other groups.
-Here, using larger values for $\beta$ than $\alpha$ increases the probability of visiting nodes from other groups in random walks.
+Comparing the results for different values of $P_{inter}^{AB}$, we see that as the number of inter-group connections grows we need to use larger values for $\alpha$.
+As a theoretical justification of this observation, consider a network in which a $\beta$-fraction of neighbors of each boundary node belongs to other groups.
+Assume that all the edges in the original graph have equal weights.
+Here, using $\alpha\geq\beta$ increases the probability of visiting nodes from other groups in random walks, but using $\alpha<\beta$ decreases the probability of crossing the groups.

 The first row of Figure \ref{fig:synth2Phet} ($\alpha = 1$) shows that growing $p$ does not compensate for using small values of $\alpha$ for graphs with $P_{inter}^{AB} = 0.01$ and $P_{inter}^{AB}=0.015$.
 Therefore we suggest selecting larger values of $\alpha$ for graphs with larger number of inter-group connections.

+When the value of $P_{inter}^{AB}$ is close to $P_{intra}^A$ and $P_{inter}^B$ ($P_{inter}^{AB} = 0.015$), the network tends to form a single connected component, in which each node is connected to all the other nodes with the same probability.
+In this settings, the nodes in both groups are in the same conditions, and consequently, both the greedy selection and simple DeepWalk result in fair influence maximization.

 Figure \ref{fig:synth2Phet} confirms that using sufficiently large values for $p$ (larger than $2$ in this experiment) can considerably improve the resulting fairness.
 Note that $p$ controls the degree of bias of the stochastic edge traversal procedure towards visiting boundary nodes.